joshschmelzle/lscom/README.md

 this is useful if you plug in a console cable and you want to quickly identify which COM port is now available. note that actively use COM ports will not show in the output.

+the reason for this project is to more quickly find the com port once a USB console cable is attached to the host.

 # example

 ```